dmorton63/Quantum-OS/README.md

 QuantumOS must always speak with intention.
 Its legacy must be honored.

-All commercial licenses will include:
-- Attribution requirements
-- Usage boundaries
-- Optional support or customization terms

-QuantumOS must always speak with intention.
-Its legacy must be honored.

 ## 🧠 Attribution & Legacy

 QuantumOS is a living system.
 Its glyphs, scrolls, and invocations were crafted